DO I HAVE RATS?

 All rodents have poor eyesight and excellent hearing, touching, and smelling senses.
 Rats and mice can cause structural damage to any building through gnawing on wiring and damage items for their nest-building

-HOW WE GET RID OF RATS?
+HOW DO WE GET RID OF RATS?

 Experience has shown it is less time consuming to control rodents before their numbers get too high, and fewer traps and less bait will be required if controlled early.
 Traps, repellents, and hiring a pest control seem to work the best.
 Sanitation is critical for preventing future issues, carefully remove all feces.
 When cleaning up rat droppings, make sure you take safety precautions, wearing gloves and masks when handling the droppings, disinfecting the area afterward, and throwing away food that might’ve been contaminated is a must.

-MOST COMMON DISEASES SPREAD BY RATS:
+WHAT ARE THE MOST COMMON DISEASES SPREAD BY RATS?

 Rat feces is a breeding site for fungal illnesses and parasites.
 These are the most common disease spread by rats: